About tour

 Seljalandsfoss and Gljufrabui Waterfalls

 Only a 5-minute walk away from Seljalandsfoss, you’ll find a secret waterfall hidden behind the cliffs.
 Its name is Gljufrabui.
-It’s a good idea to put on your waterproof jacket, pants, and boots before entering the small canyon and see this waterfall, though.
+It’s a good idea to put on your waterproof jacket, pants, and boots before entering the small canyon and seeing this waterfall, though.

 Skogafoss Waterfall